 Analyzing Your Practices

-If you are like company one, then congratulations.
+If you are like company A, then congratulations.
 You have done better than most of the industry.
-If you are like company number two, then ask yourself: is the problem the software, lack of knowledge or shrinking budgets?
+If you are like company B, then ask yourself: is the problem the software, lack of knowledge or shrinking budgets?
 If your IT staff or host company is withholding advice or assuring you that other options are expensive or impossible, then maybe you need another opinion.

 Promising that we can make the system ‘fun to use’ is like student council candidates promising all day recess and free cokes.
 USDM cannot make working ‘fun’ but we may be able to leverage our expertise and show you how to identify ways to improve your product safety system, regardless of who is making the changes to your system.
 Whether you need your software customized or a more effective workflow design, we can explain the options, impacts and steps to get your system working up to its full potential.